How to keep the conversation flowing at a networking event

 Or you’ve been considering investing in getting a little book printed up to leave with prospective clients at sales meetings, but you think that this is probably too expensive for a small business like yours.
 When you meet the guy from the printing company, you can ask his advice about it.

-At a networking event, he’ll probably be too nice to give you the full-on sales talk but might tell you where is the best place to get a limited number printed up.
+At a networking event, he’ll probably be too nice to give you the full-on sales talk but might tell you where the best place to get a limited number printed up is.
 Or point out that the main cost involved in this sort of thing is the design work, not the printing.

 4. Don’t worry if they don’t ask about you